Simultaneous Drawing of Planar Graphs with Right-Angle Crossings and Few Bends: Drawings of General Graphs

+With this lemma, we can further improve the required number of bends per edge to three for outerplanar graphs.
+(Recall that all outerplanar graphs are 1-page book embeddable.)
+We will use the order of the vertices on the spine of a 1-page book embedding to compute a 2-page book embedding in which every edge uses a rectilinear port at one of its endpoints, enabling us to omit one of its bends.

-\begin{theorem} Two outerplanar graphs on a common set of $n$ vertices admit a \racsim drawing on an integer grid of size $(7n-10) \times (7n-10)$ with three bends per edge. \end{theorem} \begin{pf} It follows by Nash-Williams'~\cite{nw-dfgf-JLMS64} formula that every outerplanar graph has arboricity~2, that is, it can be decomposed into two forests.
-Let~$\MO_1=(V,E_1)$ and~$\MO_2=(V,E_2)$ be two outerplanar graphs.
-We draw both graphs as a 2-page book embedding with each forest on one page.
+\begin{theorem} Two outerplanar graphs on a common set of $n$ vertices admit a \racsim drawing on an integer grid of size $(7n-10) \times (7n-10)$ with three bends per edge.
+The drawing can be computed in $O(n)$ time. \end{theorem} \begin{proof} Let~$\MO_1=(V,E_1)$ and~$\MO_2=(V,E_2)$ be the given outerplanar graphs.
+We will embed $\MO_1$ and $\MO_2$ on two pages with one forest per page.

-We create a 1-page book embedding for~$\MO_1$ and~$\MO_2$.
-This gives us the order on the $x$-coordinates and on the $y$-coordinates, respectively.
-It follows by Corollary~\ref{cor:twopage} that, by using the algorithm described in the proof of Theorem~\ref{thm:planar}, we create a \racsim drawing with at most two bends per edge.
+To do so, we first create 1-page book embeddings for~$\MO_1$ and for~$\MO_2$ using the linear time algorithm of Heath~\cite{h-eogsb-SIAM87}.
+This gives the orders of the vertices of both graphs along the spine.
+It follows by Corollary~\ref{cor:twopage} that, by using the algorithm described in the proof of Theorem~\ref{thm:planar}, we can create a \racsim drawing of $\MO_1$ and $\MO_2$ with at most four bends per edge.
 We will now show how to adjust the algorithm to reduce the number of bends by one.

-Let~$E_1^A$ and~$E_1^B$ be the two forests~$\MO_1$ is decomposed into.
-We will draw the edges of~$E_1^A$ above the spine and the edges~$E_1^B$ below the spine.
-By rooting the tree in~$E_1^A$, we can direct each edge such that every vertex has exactly one incoming edge.
-Recall that, in the drawing produced in Theorem~\ref{thm:planar}, one edge per vertex can use the top port.
-We adjust the algorithm such that every directed edge~$(v,w)$ enters the vertex~$w$ from the top port.
-Thus, we draw the edge as follows.
-We start with a slanted segment of $y$-length exactly~1.
-We follow with a vertical segment to the top.
-We proceed with a horizontal segment that ends directly above~$w$ and finish the edge with a vertical segment that enters~$w$ from the top port.
-We use the same approach for the edges in~$E_1^B$.
-The second outerplanar graph~$\MO_2$ is drawn analogously.
+We decompose~$\MO_1$ into two forests~$A_1$ and~$B_1$ according to Lemma~\ref{lem:outerforests}.
+We will draw the edges of~$A_1$ above the spine and the edges~$B_1$ below the spine.
+By rooting the trees in~$A_1$ in arbitrary vertices, we can direct each edge such that every vertex has exactly one incoming edge.
+Recall that, in the drawing produced in Theorem~\ref{thm:planar}, one edge per vertex can use its top port.
+We adjust the algorithm such that every directed edge~$(v,w)$ enters vertex~$w$ from its top port.
+To do so, we draw the edge as follows.
+We start with a slanted segment of $y$-length~1.
+We follow with a vertical segment to the top, a horizontal segment that ends directly above~$w$, and finish the edge with a vertical segment that enters~$w$ in the top port.
+We use the same approach for the edges in~$B_1$, using the bottom port and treat the second outerplanar graph~$\MO_2$ analogously.